Avvinashjha/Docs/JavaScript/docs/2_Function_And_Scope/6_Hoisting.md

   let value = 5;
 }
 ```

 Between the start of the block `{` and the actual `let value = 5;` line,

 the variable exists but is in the **Temporary Dead Zone** (TDZ).

->Q. Does JavaScript hoist variables?<br>
+>Q. Does JavaScript hoist variables?
+>
 >Yes, all declarations (`var`, `let`, `const`, `function`) are hoisted.
 But only `var` and `function` are _initialized_ at compile time.

->Q. Why do we say arrow functions are not hoisted?<br>
+>Q. Why do we say arrow functions are not hoisted?
+>
 >Because they’re stored in variables (`let`/`const`) that are hoisted _without initialization_, so calling them before definition throws an error.

->Q. In what order are functions and variables hoisted?<br>
+>Q. In what order are functions and variables hoisted?
+>
 >Function declarations first, then variable declarations (without assignments).

 ### 11. Best Practices